vijithassar/memento/README.md

 var project = memento();
 ```

-Use the .node() method to bind that object to an HTML5 media element.
+Use the .node() method to bind an HTML5 media element to the instance.

 ```javascript
 // select audio node